 The ECFMG Information Booklet is available on the ECFMG website.
 Students and graduates of medical schools outside the United States and Canada are responsible for monitoring the ECFMG website to ensure they understand current ECFMG policies and procedures.

-Copyright © 2018 by the Federation of State Medical Boards of the United States, Inc. (FSMB), and the National Board of Medical Examiners[®] (NBME[®]).
+Copyright © 2020 by the Federation of State Medical Boards of the United States, Inc. (FSMB), and NBME.
 All rights reserved.

-The United States Medical Licensing Examination[®] (USMLE[®]) is a joint program of the FSMB and the NBME.
+The United States Medical Licensing Examination® (USMLE®) is a joint program of the FSMB and NBME.